 The Harrier is considered a rare breed nowadays.
-Numbers are lower, and the Harrier is not as common in households as it used to be.
+Numbers are lower, and the Harrier is not as common in households as they used to be.

 However, if you can get your hands one, be prepared for a big, fluffy ball of love and loyalty.

-I have designed this guide for you today in order to determine whether or not the Harrier is the right dog for you.
+I have designed this guide for you today to determine whether or not the Harrier is the right dog for you.